Mohamed Amekrane

 Mohamed Amekrane (محمد أمقران; 1938 – 13 January 1973) was a Moroccan air force officer who was executed after the 1972 coup attempt against King Hassan II of Morocco, known as the "coup of the aviators".

 Background

 Mohamed Amekrane was born in the Rif in 1938.

 In 1963 he married Malika Amekrane (born 12 August 1939), a German national.

-They had two children.
-Rashid was born on 3 February 1964 and Yasmina was born on 26 February 1965.
+They had two children: Rashid was born on 3 February 1964 and Yasmina on 26 February 1965.

 Lieutenant Colonel Amekrane became the commander of the Moroccan air force base at Kenitra.

 His command included Northrop F-5 fighter jets supplied by the U.S.

 Coup attempt

 In 1972 the Minister of National Defense, Mohamed Oufkir, launched a scheme to assassinate King Hassan II of Morocco.

 He was assisted by Amekrane and another senior officer.